indranilrc/home/awards.md

 ## Group Awards

+* Performed by SLB - Bronze Award 2022.
+The Performed by SLB (PbS) is an annual companywide award program that gives SLB teams a chance to showcase projects that demonstrate exceptional levels of teamwork, innovation, and business impact.
+Sponsored by SLB’s CEO, the 22nd edition of the program received more than 1,000 projects for consideration through various recognition rounds, with a limited number of excellent projects being recognized by a Bronze, Silver, Gold or CEO Award.
+Projects submitted are reviewed and selected by senior SLB management for the Bronze Award in each of the three categories: Customer Performance, Operations Excellence, and Innovation.
 * NASA Group Achievement Award awared to the Systems-Health and Operations Open-Data Team for outstanding contributions to the open data initiative by conducting and posting experimental system fault and run-to-failure data sets with exceptional scientific value, June, 2018
 * NASA Group Achievement Award awarded to the Discovery and Systems Health Open-Sourcing Team for outstanding contributions in open sourcing software tools for health management and data science practitioners, June 2017
 * PHM Society Contributor of the Year Award awarded to the NASA Prognostics Center of Excellence, October 2017